jmettraux/munemo/README.md

 # munemo

 A port of [mnemo](https://github.com/flon-io/mnemo) from C to Ruby.
-Mnemo and Munemo are reworked versions of [rufus-mnemo](https://github.com/jmettraux/rufus-mnemo).
+Mnemo and munemo are reworked versions of [rufus-mnemo](https://github.com/jmettraux/rufus-mnemo).

 Munemo uses the following syllables to map integer numbers to strings.
 ```ruby